CumulusNetworks/docs/content/cumulus-linux-43/Layer-1-and-Switch-Ports/Buffer-and-Queue-Management/_index.md

 *Explicit Congestion Notification* (ECN) is defined by {{<exlink url="https://tools.ietf.org/html/rfc3168" text="RFC 3168">}}.
 ECN enables the Cumulus Linux switch to mark a packet to signal impending congestion instead of dropping the packet, which is how TCP typically behaves when ECN is not enabled.

 ECN is a layer 3 end-to-end congestion notification mechanism only.
 Packets can be marked as *ECN-capable transport* (ECT) by the sending server.
 If congestion is observed by any switch while the packet is getting forwarded, the ECT-enabled packet can be marked by the switch to indicate the congestion.
 The end receiver can respond to the ECN-marked packets by signaling the sending server to slow down transmission.
-The sending server marks a packet *ECT* by setting the least 2 significant bits in an IP header `DiffServ` (ToS) field to *01* or *10*.
-A packet that has the least 2 significant bits set to *00* indicates a non-ECT-enabled packet.
+The sending server marks a packet *ECT* by setting the least two significant bits in an IP header `DiffServ` (ToS) field to *01* or *10*.
+A packet that has the least teo significant bits set to *00* indicates a non-ECT-enabled packet.

 The ECN mechanism on a switch only marks packets to notify the end receiver.
 It does not take any other action or change packet handling in any way, nor does it respond to packets that have already been marked ECN by an upstream switch.